 The November 4th 2008 US election is considered historical, but do you know what else made history that day?

-From the press release sent out on that occasion:
+From the press release issued on 4 November 2008:

 While millions of U.S. citizens voted in national and local elections last week, some of the nation's deaf and hard-of-hearing citizens were casting important votes on the future of captioned radio broadcasts– new technology designed to enable them to experience live radio coverage for the first time.
 The results– more than three-quarters of people who are deaf and hard of hearing indicated that they would be interested in purchasing captioned radio displays after watching live demonstrations of the technology last week at seven locations around the United States.
 The election night broadcast demonstrations were made possible by WGBH's Media Access Group, NPR, Harris Corporation and Towson University.

-The event was coordinated by International Center for Accessible Radio Technology (ICART).
+The event was coordinated by the International Center for Accessible Radio Technology (ICART) at Towson University.
+[See footnote 1.]

 Why?
 Just glance at the "fast facts" on the ICART site: